Welcome to today's edition of the Rush 24-7 podcast.

 And Democrats are Democrats first at the end of the day.

-The point I was trying to make by relaying the opera story, Stupak said, is that a White House pulling out all the stuff, trying to get members to commit to voting for health care.
+Now, the point I was trying to make by relaying the opera story, Stupak said, is that a White House pulling out all the stops, trying to get members to commit to voting for health care.

-No member is so weak on this issue that just because they got to go to the opera, they're gonna vote for health care.
+No member is so weak on this issue that just because they got to go to the opera, they're going to vote for health care.

-Stupak emphasizes coalition of pro-life Democrats is sticking together.
+Stupak emphasized his coalition of pro-life Democrats is sticking together.

 My numbers remain firm.

-We're at twelve, and these are twelve who voted for it in November who will not vote for it unless we resolve the issue.
+And these are 12 who voted for it in November who will not vote for it unless we resolve the issue.

 There is a huge trick that is being planned in the Senate regarding abortion to try to satisfy Stupak and his guys.